 Company evaluates the application for completeness and notifies the Interconnecting Customer within 10 Business Days of receipt that the application is or is not complete and, if not, advises what is missing.

-Company then conducts a complete review of all screens, which includes applying the screening methodology (Screens 1 through 10 in Figure 1).)
+Company then conducts a complete review of all screens, which includes applying the screening methodology as shown in Figure 1b.

 The Company reserves the right to conduct internal studies if necessary and at no additional cost to the Interconnecting Customer, such as but not limited to: protection review, aggregate harmonics analysis review, aggregate power factor review and voltage regulation review.
 Likewise, when the proposed interconnection may result in reversed load flow through the Company’s load tap changing transformer(s), line voltage regulator(s), control modifications necessary to mitigate the effects may be made to these devices by the Company at the Interconnecting Customer’s expense or the Facility may be required to limit its output so reverse load flow cannot occur or to provide reverse power relaying that trips the Facility.